Anderson's Blockhouse |

 unknown location: McClelland's Station (1770's - 1780's), a settlers' station located along the Wilderness Road.

 Rye Cove: Rye Cove Fort (1774 - 1794), a fortified station and trading post on the Wilderness Road.
-It was originally called Isaac Crissman's (Sr.) Fort until 1776, then renamed.
-The fort was rebuilt in 1777 by Col. Joseph Martin and renamed Fort Lee (1).
+It was originally called Isaac Crissman's (Sr.) Fort until 1776, when it was attacked by Cherokee Indians, killing Crissman.
+The property was then acquired by Thomas Carter.
+The fort was rebuilt in 1777 by Col. Joseph Martin and renamed Fort Lee (1) by the state militia.
+(FORT WIKI)

 Rye Cove: Thomas Carter's Fort/Station (1784 - 1792), a settlers' palisaded fort/station on the Wilderness Road, also used by the state militia.
 Located west of Rye Cove Fort.